Al Shean: Biography

-Shean was born in Dornum, Kingdom of Prussia on May 12, 1868, the son of Fanny and Levi or Louis Schoenberg.
+Shean was born in Dornum, Kingdom of Prussia, on May 12, 1868, the son of Fanny and Levi or Louis Schoenberg.
 His father was a magician.
 His sister, Minnie, married Sam "Frenchie" Marx; their sons would become known as the Marx Brothers.

 After making a name for himself in vaudeville, Shean teamed up with Edward Gallagher to create the act Gallagher and Shean.
-While the act was successful, the men apparently did not like each other much.
-After their act's final Ziegfeld Follies pairing, Shean went on to perform solo in eight Broadway shows, even playing the title character in Father Malachy's Miracle.
+While their act became very successful, the two men reportedly came to dislike each other.
+After their act's final performance in 1925, Shean went on to perform solo in eight Broadway shows, even playing the title character in Father Malachy's Miracle.

-Shean had some solo film roles: as the piano player, known as "The Professor" in San Francisco (1936), as grandfather in The Blue Bird (1940), as a priest in Hitler's Madman (1943), and in some three dozen other films.
+Shean also made some film appearances: as the piano player, known as "The Professor" in San Francisco (1936), as grandfather in The Blue Bird (1940), as a priest in Hitler's Madman (1943), and in some three dozen other films.
 He and Gallagher also made an early sound film at the Theodore Case studio in Auburn, New York, in 1925.
+Just a few fragments of the duo's only screen appearance together are known to exist.

-He died on August 12, 1949.
+Shean died on August 12, 1949.